February 16, 2022

 The demand for delivery services has never been higher.
 Customers expect products to be delivered to their door, with food and beverage being a leading product category.

-This guide is all about the logistics of food delivery: what the food supply chain looks like in 2023, what kind of resources you need to seize the new market niche, and what kind of food delivery software solutions you can rely on.
+This guide is all about the logistics of food delivery: what the food supply chain looks like in 2022, what kind of resources you need to seize the new market niche, and what kind of challenges you need to be prepared for.

 Let's start with the basics.